Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 How the key parameters of the expanding plasma affect the characteristic amplitude of magnetic fluctuations can be most simply explored by considering the evolution of the box-averaged perturbed magnetic energy, $\delta B_{\rm f}^2/B_0^2$.
 Figure~\ref{fig:sims_dB_fig1}$(a)$ shows the evolution of $\delta B_{\rm f}^2/B_0^2$ in time at fixed $\beta_{i0}$.

 The evolution of $\delta B_{\rm f}^2/B_0^2$ in all of our simulations proceeds through four phases.
 First, there is a pre-firehose phase, in which the box-averaged magnetic-field strength of the fluctuations is simply that associated with random grid-scale fluctuations; next, a linear growth stage, during which the amplitude of firehose fluctuations grows exponentially; third, a nonlinear phase, in which the amplitude of fluctuations continue to grow, but no longer exponentially; finally, saturation.
 How $\delta B_{\rm f}^2/B_0^2$ evolves qualitatively as a function of time during the nonlinear and saturated phase of the firehose depends on $\beta_{\|i}$ and $\tau_{\rm exp} \Omega_i$.
 At sufficiently large values of $\tau_{\rm exp}$ (at fixed $\beta_{\|i}$), $\delta B_{\rm f}^2/B_0^2$ does not grow monotonically during the nonlinear phase, nor is it constant in the `saturated' state (see especially the black line in figure~\ref{fig:sims_dB_fig1}($a$)).
-Instead, the magnetic energy oscillates around a mean value with a characteristic period that is much smaller than $\tau_{\rm exp,eff}$.
-For smaller values of $\tau_{\rm exp}$ (again at fixed $\beta_{\|i}$), $\delta B_{\rm f}^2/B_0^2$ does not oscillate in saturation.
-We also find that, as the expansion time $\tau_{\rm exp}$ is decreased, the characteristic magnitude at which $\delta B_{\rm f}^2/B_0^2$ attains its maximum, $(\delta B_{\rm f}^2/B_0^2)_{\rm max}$, decreases.
+Instead, the magnetic energy oscillates around a mean value with a characteristic period that is much smaller than $\tau_{\rm exp,eff}$. { These oscillations correlate with those seen in the pressure anisotropy in section \ref{sec:sims:res:pressanisop}, implying a direct link between the amplitude of the firehose fluctuations in saturation, and the regulation of the pressure anisotropy.} For smaller values of $\tau_{\rm exp}$ (again at fixed $\beta_{\|i}$), $\delta B_{\rm f}^2/B_0^2$ does not oscillate in saturation.
+We also find that, as the expansion time $\tau_{\rm exp}$ is decreased, the characteristic magnitude at which $\delta B_{\rm f}^2/B_0^2$ attains its maximum, $(\delta B_{\rm f}^2/B_0^2)_{\rm max}$, {increases}.